Basic mental healthcare

 Note: the information on this page gives an abbreviated outline of the reimbursement provided.
 You can only derive any rights from our insurance conditions (pdf).

 Basic mental healthcare includes diagnosis and treatment of mild to moderate non-complex psychological disorders or stable chronic disorders such as clinical psychologists generally provide.
-In basic mental healthcare a psychiatrist cannot be a coordinating practitioner.The basic mental health care is divided into the following care products:
+In basic mental healthcare a psychiatrist cannot be a coordinating practitioner.The basic mental health care is divided into the following treatment programmes:

 - General Basic Mental Health Care Short